Welcome to my Genealogy Blog.

-My roots are from New England (Connecticut, Massachusetts, Vermont, and New Hampshire), New York, New Jersey, Michigan, Illinois, Wyoming, and the Eastern Townships of Quebec, Canada.
+Along with my New England roots, other areas include New York, New Jersey, Michigan, Illinois, Wisconsin, and the Eastern Townships of Quebec, Canada.

 Thursday, September 15, 2011

-Stevens-Coolidge Place -- North Andover, MA -- Those Places Thursday
+Stevens-Coolidge Estate -- North Andover, Massachusetts

 Rose Garden and below